The Habits That Accelerate the Aging Process

 As human beings, we are creatures of habit.
-But some habits we keep can really cause us much harm.
+Some habits are okay, maybe even good, but some habits can lead to faster aging and really cause us much harm.
 Let’s take a look at a few examples.
-Just think about it, obesity, for example, maybe due to sitting too much, and many other unhealthy habits such as the love of sugary and fatty foods habit.
+Just think about it, obesity, for example.
+It may be due to sitting too much, and many other unhealthy habits such as the love of sugary and fatty foods habit.

-A smoking habit can lead to lung cancer type of harm, and gossiping can lead to the loss of friends harm.
-And many more habits can lead you to age faster than we should.
+A smoking habit can lead to lung cancer type of harm.
+There are many more habits that lead to faster aging.

 And who really wants to age faster especially when aging comes with numerous health problems as well?